Kreolwolf1/factory-nodejs/lib/auth/Readme.md

+---
+Title: Authentification Library: What It Is and Why We Need It
+Author: randomIN68
+DevCenter: Common
+Type: tutorial

+---

 #Authentification Library: What It Is and Why We Need It

 Auth is a module that provides a simple way for developers to add the User Account and Authentication (UAA) wmg authentication to the ***node.js*** application.